-They have also been around longer than their full auto brethren, so the mod kits on the popular models are far more plentiful.
+They have also been around longer than their full auto brethren, so the mod kits available on the popular models are far more plentiful.

 NERF Rival Hera